tehw0lf/n8n-nodes-unix-socket-bridge/README.md

 - **Flexible Configuration**: Works with any system command via JSON configuration
 - **Production Ready**: Includes systemd service examples and security controls

+## ⚠️ Important Docker Limitation

+**This Unix Socket Bridge cannot be used if n8n runs in a Docker container and the socket is on the host machine.** Unix domain sockets are filesystem-based and cannot cross container boundaries by default.

+### Supported Configurations:
+- ✅ **n8n installed natively on host** + Unix sockets on host (full functionality)
+  - Works Linux, macOS (any Unix system with socket support)
+- ✅ **n8n in Docker** + Unix sockets **inside the same container** (limited use cases)
+- ✅ **Managing Docker containers** from native n8n installation

+### Unsupported Configuration:
+- ❌ **n8n in Docker container** trying to access Unix sockets on the host filesystem

+**Solution**: For full functionality, install n8n natively on the host system to have direct access to Unix domain sockets.

 ## 📦 Installation

 ### Install in n8n